mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 **Content Delivery Network:** Handles static content for web applications, such as images and stylesheets.
 This content can then be distributed across the world, across muliple POP (point of presence) locations, to reduce latency for users living in different continents.
 Microsoft has over 120 of these locations (as of 2020).

-**ExpressRoute** lets you extend your on-premises networks into the Microsoft cloud over a private connection with the help of a connectivity provider.
-Can be used to connect to both Azure services and Microsoft 365 services.

 #### Workload products available in Azure (non-exhaustive list)

 **Azure Compute Services** are the hosting services responsible for hosting and running the application workloads.
 These include Azure Virtual Machines (VMs), Azure Container Service, Azure App Services etc.